The VSGA Board is responsible for:

 Prior to coming to Vermont, Andrea’s professional work included community organizing, environmental education, multi-media event production, and designing corporate training programs.
 And a long time ago, in a galaxy far, far, away, she was a theater performer and producer.

 In addition to her professional work, Andrea has been active in her community as a volunteer with Girls & Boyz First Mentoring Program, the Hunger Mountain Coop, Lost Nation Theater, as well as neighborhood groups.
 She and her dog Belle, enjoy all Vermont’s seasons for hiking, biking, kayaking, x-c skiing and snowshoeing.
 Although it was awhile back, she participated avidly in team sports in high school and college including field hockey, gymnastics, soccer and ultimate Frisbee.

-Andrea looks forward to getting to know the VSGA community and putting her event planning, communications, and marketing skills into the service of helping grow VSGA’s visibility and participation.
-She can be reached at firstname.lastname@example.org or 802-522-3284.
+Andrea enjoys working with VSGA community and putting her event planning, communications, and marketing skills into the service of helping grow VSGA’s visibility and participation.

 MATT GUILD is our volunteer webmaster and a life long runner.
 After spending ten years recovering from the 2004 Vermont City Marathon he rediscovered track and field at the 2014 Vermont Senior Games.
 He now prefers the shorter races and has competed in state games in New Hampshire, Connecticut and Florida along with Vermont.
-In 2015 he won a bronze medal in the 1500 meters at the Minneapolis National Senior Games.
-He will try to match that success in the M50 800 and 1500 meter races at Birmingham this June.
+In 2017 he was the M50 silver medalist in the 800 and 1500 meters at the Birmingham National Senior Games.
+He will try to match that success in the M55 division in Albuquerque next year.